Group invariant solutions of certain partial differential equations: Introduction

 for $s>0.$ Two classical PDE's are included in this family: the $p-$Laplacian $(a(s)=s^{p-1},$ $p>1)$ and the minimal surface equation $(a(s)=s/\sqrt {1+s^{2}}).$ The main motivation in studying problem (\ref{PDE1}) is to reduce, by considering non compact Lie groups, the DP in unbounded\ domains of $M$ to bounded domains in the quotient space $M/G$.
+One should mention that the existence and uniqueness of solutions to the Dirichlet problem for the minimal surface equation on unbounded domains has a history which goes back to the investigations of J. C. C. Nitsche on the so called exterior Dirichlet problem (see \cite{N}).
+Several authors continued Nitsche's study in the Euclidean space \cite{Kr}, \cite{KT}, \cite{Ku}, \cite{RT2} and in Riemannian spaces in \cite{ER}.
+Existence and uniqueness for more general unbounded domains were studied in \cite{ERo}, \cite{CK}, \cite{Sp} in the Euclidean space and in \cite{T} in the Riemannian setting.

 To state our main results we need to remark some facts and to introduce some terminology.
 We first observe that the assumptions on the action of $G$ on $M$ guarantee that the orbit space $M/G=\left\{ G(p)\text{ $\vert$ }p\in M\right\} ,$ where $G(p)=\left\{ g(p)\text{ $\vert$ }g\in G\right\} ,$ $p\in M,$ is a differentiable manifold with respect to the quotient topology, and the projection $\pi:M\rightarrow M/G$ is a submersion.
 Since the action of $G$ on $M$ is by isometries we may, and we will, consider in $M/G$ the Riemannian metric such that $\pi$ becomes a Riemannian submersion.